smoore4moma/europeana-d3/README.md

 # europeana-d3

+IMPORTANT:  Europeana changed their API, so this example no longer works without tweaking variable names.

 A d3.js implementation using the Europeana API

 This is the code used to create this demo: <a href="http://www.europeana-d3.info" target="_blank">www.europeana-d3.info</a>